lumi-a/masters-thesis/thesis.typ

       ```]<code-knapsack-funsearch-output>
     ],
     gap: 1em,
-    caption: [The evolution of programs generating knapsack-instances using a bugged scoring-function, with model gpt-4.1-nano and a temperature of $1.0$..],
+    caption: [The evolution of programs generating knapsack-instances using a bugged scoring-function, with model gpt-4.1-nano and a temperature of $1.0$.],
     label: <evolution-knapsack>,
   )
 ]

-Both the FunSearch-output's, our tuned code's, and the following instances' scores were unaffected by the bug.
+The score of FunSearch's final output, our tuned code, and the following instances were unaffected by the bug.
+We also re-ran FunSearch with the fixed scoring-function, but did not manage to recover the same instance.

 After simplifying the output into @code-knapsack-post-tuning, we scaled all items' weights up by
 a factor of $2$ (which does not affect Pareto-optimality), decreased some
 profits by $1$, and changed the last item to obtain the following tidier
 instance, which achieves slightly higher scores for the same $n$: